tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

   meshes.
 Number of merged vertices per object is given as return info from the operator.
 Note: Object scaling may affect the result.
   It is suggested to run *Apply LocRotScale For All* before running this operation.
-* **Add Location In Mesh Object** will add an Empty object to Blender scene.
-The coordinates of this object is applied to specify the Location In Mesh for snappyHexMesh.
-If this object does not exist, zero coordinates are used for Location In Mesh.
+* **Add Location In Mesh Object** will add an Empty object named like *Location In Mesh region0* to Blender scene.
+The *region0* part in the object name is the name of the region (the default region name when the mesh contains only one mesh region is *region0*).
+If only one *Location In Mesh* empty object exists, the coordinates of this object is applied to specify the *LocationInMesh* coordinates.
+If no *Location In Mesh* empty objects exist, zero coordinates are used for *LocationInMesh*.
+If several such objects exist, then a list of object locations and names are exported to *LocationsInMesh* (OpenFOAM.com option for multi-region meshing) section of snappyHexMeshDict.
 * **Clean Case Dir** command removes directory names *1-9, constant*, *system* and *processor\** if they exist in the *Export path*.
 This effectively cleans up the case folder from any lingering OpenFOAM